 Once you’ve been promoted by way of the counter-offer, it may take a very long time for your next promotion to happen despite your level of experience, perhaps even never.
-If you’re worth the increased salary and additional responsibilities, then why did it take your resignation for the promotion to happen?
+If you’re worth the increased salary and additional responsibilities, why did it take your resignation for the promotion?

 Should you always decline a counter-offer?

 Realistically, there are no hard and fast rules to your employment terms if you should accept, decline or renegotiate a counter-offer.
 If you have worked in your current company for some time, you probably can foresee how your career will progress should you choose to stay.

 If your career is in a rut, perhaps it’s worth exploring new possibilities to gain valuable experience and you won’t be left wondering what may have happened had you rejected the counter-offer and moved on to a new job opportunity.

 A counter-offer can be tempting, but if you already have a well-thought-out career plan in place before making the decision to resign, perhaps it’s best to think through things again.
 According to recruitment firm Robert Walters, professionals who accept counter-offers often restart their job search in two to six months’ time.

 If you need help with planning your career journey, professional growth or are looking to upskill to increase your employability, it would be good to speak to a career coach for some professional advice.
 Best of luck!